frost-testzone/flashing_instructions/README.md

 - Click Reboot System Now

-### Only if you flashed gapps in clean installation
+### Only if you flashed GApps in clean installation and your GApps weren’t backed up

 - Don't Reboot To System